TIY-LR-FEE-2015-Fall/gitbook/prework/level2.md

 Github is important to understand and we'll be using it to turn in assignments.
 So let's get started by turning in your first assignment.
+But, before you get started, check out this video from github on how to create new issues: https://www.youtube.com/watch?v=TJlYiMp8FuY

 Go to the assignment repo for this class and do the following: